jason-zhuo/jason-zhuo.github.io/_posts/2017-08-25-HiddenService.md

 ![image](/assets/images/DHTtor.png)

 For example, Bob's service descriptor is calculated as Desc FP then its Desc FP is stored in HSDir_k and so on.
-Alice wants to connect to Bob, only needs to find whether the xyz.onion is in that DHT.
+Alice wants to connect to Bob, she only needs to find whether the xyz.onion is in that DHT.

-#### 6.2 I2P address
+#### 6.2 I2P address resolve
 **Q:** I2P 当中没有DNS，如何进行地址解析呢？Tor and I2P has no DNS like the Internet.
 How to resolve the .i2p address in I2P?

-**A:** DNS in I2P is called "susidns", where a hostname is translated into its actual base32- or base64-encoded address, called ”destination”.
+**A:** DNS in I2P is called **”susidns”**, where a hostname is translated into its actual base32- or base64-encoded address, called ”destination”.

 All destinations in I2P are 516-byte (or longer) keys.